PseudoDevs/IamGhost/FATAL12.md

-Last updated: 2024-04-02 18:51:55
+Last updated: 2024-04-02 18:52:29
-Random Quote: It is not so important to know everything as to appreciate what we learn. - Hannah More
+Random Quote: The only real valuable thing is intuition. - Albert Einstein